Skitals/unraid-dark-plugin/README.md

 Themes are not officially supported in unRAID.
 Installing as a plugin allows the theme to persist on reboot, as well as override hardcoded CSS.
 We no longer have to hijack a default theme.
 With the plugin installed you can switch between this theme and the default themes with no loss of functionality.

-## What it Does

-On install/boot it copies the custom theme to the appropriate folder, applies a custom Flash.page that supports themeing, and modifies the login page to use the dark theme when the custom theme is in use.

 ## Screenshot
 ![](preview.png?raw=true)